damiansal18/TCB-Feature/README.md

 Testing TCBScans site by navigating through pages of the site.
 Maven build using Selenium , Cucumber and JUnit.

-From the home page.
+From the Home page.

-Open the projects page.
+Open the Projects page.

 On Projects page.

-Open the One Piece chapters Page.
+Open the One Piece Chapters page.